intel/appframework/README.md

 # Contribute

 You can contribute to the core code by forking it and make a pull request.
 Please keep in mind we do not want to add functionality that is a one-off case.
-These are best dealt with plugins
+These are best dealt with via plugins.

 # Bugs